Citation, DOI and article data

 Robin sequence occurs in 1 in 8500 neonates 3.

-May present with upper airway obstruction, sleep disturbance or apnoea.
+May present with upper airway obstruction, sleep disturbance or apnea.

-The primary defect is a retrognathic mandible which occurs at 7-11 weeks of gestation.
+The primary defect is a retrognathic mandible which occurs at 7-11 weeks of gestation due to abnormal development of the first pharyngeal arch (see branchial apparatus).
 This prevents the tongue from descending which in turn prevents fusion of palatal shelves resulting in glossoptosis (retraction of tongue), high or U-shaped palate and airway obstruction.
-It is characterised by
+It is characterized by

 Most cases tend to be sporadic.